-It is anticipated that access to the properties will be provided from Hogans Gully Road.
-With Arrowtown-Lakes Hayes Road forming the nearest arterial road, it is expected that the majority of vehicle movements will be from the site access to this road.
+It is proposed that access to the properties will be provided from the existing golf course access to McDonnell Road.
 Since the major employment centres in the area are Frankton and Queenstown, vehicle movements at the intersection will predominantly be to and from the South.